iulian-manda/toguru-client-nodejs/README.md

 ### Express

-If your express application follows the pattern described above your application should approsimatively look like this:
+Following the pattern align above, a typical `Express` application will look like

 ```ts
 const application = (